BilegjargalN/Nyxara/README.md

 # Nyxara: Apophasis

-Nyxara: Apophasis is an immersive, AI-powered visual novel where players must use their wits and words to escape a mystical dungeon.
-The primary guardian, Nyx, is a powerful and unpredictable entity whose form and disposition change based on the player's interactions.
+**Nyxara: Apophasis** is an immersive, AI-powered visual novel where players must use their wits and words to escape a mystical dungeon.
+The primary guardian, **Nyx**, is a powerful and unpredictable entity whose form and disposition change based on the player's interactions.

-This project is built with a vanilla PHP backend and a JavaScript frontend, designed to be a lightweight and engaging web experience.
+This project is built with a **vanilla PHP backend** and a **JavaScript frontend**, designed to be a lightweight and engaging web experience.

 ![Screenshot of Dialogue](screenshots/example_dialogue.png)